The bounded Borel class and complex representations of 3-manifold groups: Proof of Theorem

-\section{The Borel invariant as a multiplicative constant}
+\subsection{The Borel invariant as a multiplicative constant}

-The aim of this section is to identify the Borel invariant $\mathcal{B}(\rho)$ as a multiplicative factor in the composition of certain bounded cohomology maps (Proposition~\ref{prop: beta as cst}) and to establish the simple direction of Theorem~\ref{theorem:maxrep} (Lemma~\ref{lem: beta(i)}).
-The proof is identical to the corresponding statement in \cite[Proposition 3.3]{BBI-Mostow} and is based on the existence of natural transfer maps
+The aim of this subsection is to identify the Borel invariant $\mathcal{B}(\rho)$ as a multiplicative factor in the composition of certain bounded cohomology maps (Proposition~\ref{prop: beta as cst}) and to establish the simple direction of Theorem~\ref{theorem:maxrep} (Lemma~\ref{lem: beta(i)}).
+The proof is identical to the corresponding statement in \cite[Proposition 3.3]{BBI-Mostow} and is based on the existence of a natural transfer map